-Deployment server error codes are based on the component (in this case the msi install script) sending back the return code in this case the scripted install returns an error 3010 is based the Microsoft Error codes
+Deployment server error codes are based on the component (in this case the msi install script) sending back the return code.
+In this case the scripted install returns an error 3010 is based the Microsoft Error codes.

-An install of service pack 3 with no problem using the -q -z -o switches.
+As an example: an install of service pack 3 with no problem using the -q -z -o switches.
 It completes with no problem.
 However when using using /q:a /r:n with an installation of any update the installation completes but returns the error code 3010.

 Specifies quiet mode, or suppresses prompts, when files are being extracted.

 Specifies user-quiet mode, which presents some dialog boxes to the user.

 Specifies administrator-quiet mode, which does not present any dialog boxes to the user.

 Prompts the user to restart the computer if a restart is required, except when used with /q:a.